liren-jin/shapenet_simulator/README.md

 make simulation
 ```

 If everything goes well, you should see an Ignition-Gazebo user interface.
 It may take a few seconds untill all objects stay static (In case it crushes, just restart the simulation, it always helps).
+If you wish to save current scene for better reproducibility / future usage, in gazebo interface, click menu logo and save world to the src/simulator/scenes folder.

 To interact with the simulator in your own project, follow the topics and message types listed below:

 required topic: